 The ITONICS Innovation OS provides a centralized hub for inviting, evaluating, and collaborating with external tech partners.
 So whether you're casting a wide net or seeking targeted tech solutions, ITONICS offers the flexibility and scalability to support your open innovation initiatives.

-How to select the right tech partners
+How to select the right technology partners

 If you’ve set up your tech partnership campaign effectively, communicated it to the right audience, and made submission fast and easy with the support of an open innovation platform, then you may face a new challenge: a flood of potential partners to sift through, evaluate, and ultimately select to move forward with.
 While not a bad challenge to face, it nonetheless requires a systematic solution.